[Editorial Note: from June 2018, the AR app referred to in this blog is now known on all app stores as Vuforia View]:

 Try the MMS AR experience for yourself: We have recently updated these AR experiences to provide better visualisations when viewed on either a horizontal or vertical screens (you can choose upon startup).

-Here are instructions on how to experience the MMS 2017 cars in AR for yourself using the free Thingworx View app:
+Here are instructions on how to experience the MMS 2017 cars in AR for yourself using the free Thingworx View app [Note: from June 2018, this app is now known on all app stores as Vuforia View]:

 While many of the students were fairly new to AR, they were already very familiar with VR and were quick to identify the benefits of AR in overlaying digital information on the real-world.
 We were also impressed by how quickly the students came up with possible use cases of AR within the team!
 These ideas ranged from viewing IoT sensor data in-context, through to use in design reviews/collaboration between sub-section groups.
 For Launch Night, it was decided to focus our AR experience on two areas: